FunForks/meaningful/README.md

 Use the **Wiki** (see the Wiki link in the navigation bar above) to create detailed specifications.

 You don't have to think yet about _how_ to achieve the goals that you describe.
-You can simple focus on _what_ your goals are.
+You can simply focus on _what_ your goals are.

 As you continue through the DCI course, think about how each new concept could help you achieve one or more of your goals.